caloni/journal/content/post/readfile-assincrono-pode-ser-sincrono-quando-voce-menos-espera.md

 Uma colinha da M$ de como deve ser feito o tratamento:

-       if (!ReadFile(hFile,
-                     pDataBuf,
-                     dwSizeOfBuffer,
-                     &NumberOfBytesRead,
-                     &osReadOperation )
-       {
-          if (GetLastError() != ERROR_IO_PENDING)
-          {
-             // Some other error occurred while reading the file.
-             ErrorReadingFile();
-             ExitProcess(0);
-          }
-          else
-             // Operation has been queued and
-             // will complete in the future.
-             fOverlapped = TRUE;
-       }
-       else
-          // Operation has completed immediately.
-          fOverlapped = FALSE;

-       if (fOverlapped)
-       {
-          // Wait for the operation to complete before continuing.
-          // You could do some background work if you wanted to. if (GetOverlappedResult( hFile,
-                                   &osReadOperation,
-                                   &NumberOfBytesTransferred,
-                                   TRUE))
-             ReadHasCompleted(NumberOfBytesTransferred);
-          else
-             // Operation has completed, but it failed.
-             ErrorReadingFile();
-       }
-       else
-          ReadHasCompleted(NumberOfBytesRead);

 Após essa correção no projeto as coisas começaram a funcionar normalmente.